espenfl/t4me/docs/gparameters.rst

 - `linearnd` - Uses ``LinearNDInterpolator`` in SciPy.
 - `interpn` - Uses ``interpn`` in Scipy.
-- `rbf` - Uses the RBF-ML routines of ALGLIB (can also switch to the Scipy version, but that is more memory intensive).
+- `rbf` - Uses the Scipy version, but that is memory intensive
-- `einspline` - Uses Einspline (splines).
 - `wildmagic` - Uses the GeometricTools (former WildMagic) interpolation routines.
 - `skw` - Uses Fourier interpolation